Adrian Sherwood: Career

-In 2006 he released his second album Becoming a Cliché, again with numerous artists such as Perry, the late Bim Sherman, Dennis Bovell, Little Roy, LSK, Samia Farah, Raiz and Mark Stewart.
+In 2006, he released his second album Becoming a Cliché, again with numerous artists such as Perry, the late Bim Sherman, Dennis Bovell, Little Roy, LSK (musician), Samia Farah, Raiz and Mark Stewart.
 A limited edition, 2-disc version was released simultaneously with the second disc titled Dub Cliché.

 On beginning a solo career, Sherwood stated: "I wanted to do some of my own writing and make something that was challenging for me...
 As a producer, it's my job to satisfy the artist foremost.
 I wanted to make something that was a little more aggressive and modern.
 I wanted to paint a picture that was contemporary, one that specifically showed where my brain was at.
 I've got to the point in my life where it's time for me to call all of the shots."

 He produced the original score for the 2006 independent film Johnny Was, starring Vinnie Jones, Roger Daltrey and Samantha Mumba.
 Since 2015, Sherwood commissioned an album from Bristol dubstep artist Pinch; which he twiddled a few knobs on and released under the moniker "Sherwood and Pinch".

 On 21 September 2022, American rock band Spoon announced Lucifer on the Moon, a track-by-track dub reworking of Lucifer on the Sofa, with all remixes by Adrian Sherwood.
 The album was released on November 4, 2022.

 Sherwood released his ninth studio album, The Collapse of Everything, on 22 August 2025.